MicrosoftDocs/win32/desktop-src/medfound/asf-file-structure.md

 This topic describes the structure of an Advanced Systems Format (ASF) file.

 For detailed information about ASF files, download the [ASF Specification](https://www.microsoft.com/downloads/details.aspx?displaylang=en&FamilyID=56de5ee4-51ca-46c6-903b-97390ad14fea).
-You can also use the [Windows Media ASF Viewer 9 Series](https://www.microsoft.com/downloads/details.aspx?displaylang=en&FamilyID=56de5ee4-51ca-46c6-903b-97390ad14fea) tool to see the structure of an existing ASF file.

 The base unit of organization for ASF files is called an *object*.
 An ASF file object contains the following data.